chillpill915/chillpill915.github.io/_posts/2024-11-20-toe-experience.md

 featured: false
 ---

-I do not drop into life head first <br>
+I do not drop into life head first
-I sink my feet into it slowly <br>
+I sink my feet into it slowly
-spreading my toes to experience <br>
+spreading my toes to experience
-every stick <br>
+every stick
-lick and kiss <br>
+lick and kiss

-Staring as it rises around me <br>
+Staring as it rises around me
-Ever slowly engulfing me in its <br>
+Ever slowly engulfing me in its
 binding embrace

 -- Carter Hill